QuLk/Linux__tools/Install_Raspbian_on_a_Raspberry_Pi_3.md

 Updated by QuLk @ July 14 2018.  \
 Updated by QuLk @ Jan 15 2019.

 This instructions is tested on a RASPBERRY PI 3 MODEL B with a **32GB** memory card.
-For cards over 32GB, please refer the INSTRUCTIONS-README.txt for installation instruction after unzip NOOBS_v2_4_4.zip.
+For cards over 32GB, Follow the instructions on https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md(https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md).

 **Notice: to make WIFI work, the information of ‘WIFI Country’ must be filled in.**